Simulate Markov chain state walks

 Plot a digraph of the Markov chain.

-Run three simulations of length ten from each state.
+Run three 10-step simulations for each state.

 x0 = 3*ones(1,mc.NumStates); numSteps = 10; X = simulate(mc,numSteps,'X0',x0);